-- 1. The height of the podium, and the tower step-backs above, should generally reflect the established streetwall.
+- The height of the podium, and the tower step-backs above, should generally reflect the established streetwall.
 Ensure the height of the podium matches existing adjacent structures to reinforce the pedestrian scale of the streetscape. - 2.
-Where no established streetwall exists, the minimum height of the podium shall be 3 storeys to frame the streetscape. - 3.
-For mid- and high-rise buildings with retail or other active uses at grade, provide a minimum ground floor height of 4.5 m.
-Residential ground floors should be a minimum of 4.0 m in height. - 4.
+Where no established streetwall exists, the minimum height of the podium shall be 3 storeys to frame the streetscape. - For mid- and high-rise buildings with retail or other active uses at grade, provide a minimum ground floor height of 4.5 m.
+Residential ground floors should be a minimum of 4 m in height. - 4.
 The tower should step-back a minimum of 3 metres from the podium to differentiate between the building podium and tower and to ensure usable outdoor amenity space. - 5.
 Consider an additional step-back for buildings taller than 8 storeys in height. - 6.
-Provide a height transition towards adjacent existing or planned built form.
-Refer to Guideline 3.4.1.5 for Angular Plane application. - 7.
+Provide a height transition towards adjacent existing or planned built form through the application of Angular Plane. - 7.
 The top of the building defines the tower while further distinguishing a unique and interesting skyline.
 Design the top of buildings to include a variety of elements, such as stepbacks, material variations, lighting, and other architectural elements to reinforce a strong presence at the top of the building. - 8.
 Where possible, include outdoor amenity space within the top of the building, including balconies, patios, terraces, and rooftop gardens. - 9.
 All mechanical penthouses should be designed and clad with materials that complement the main building façades.